 Fast Decay While slow decay usually provides sufficient control over the load current for most simple control systems, it is possible that current control stability can be affected by, for example, the back EMF of the load.
 In these cases, typically actuator positioning or servo control systems, it may be necessary to use fast decay to provide continuous control over the load current.
-The A3941 can be configured to provide fast decay using either diode recirculation or synchronous rectification.
+The A3921 can be configured to provide fast decay using either diode recirculation or synchronous rectification.

 Fast decay with diode recirculation is achieved by applying a PWM signal at the same time to both PWM inputs, PWMH and PWML, with SR disabled (figure 2A).
-Because current recirculation is through the body diodes of the MOSFETs, the aver-
+Because current recirculation is through the body diodes of the MOSFETs, the average load current cannot be negative so, as for the slow decay